Nailing it: an introduction to claws.

 Though their nails look wildly different from our own, there are shared features.
 We both have cuticles, the delicate skin at the base of the nail.
 We both have sensitive nailbeds that hurt if they are put under too much pressure.
 If someone is trimming our nails for us and cuts one too short, we might bleed and we will probably remember the bad experience.
 We can even bond over the annoyance of hangnails, though you and I are much less likely to use a scratching post to resolve the problem.

 Cat nails naturally shed thin layers as they grow, peeling away old material to reveal a sharper and well conditioned claw.
 They typically remove these layers themselves by scratching surfaces, such as sisal.
 Look around the base of your cat’s favorite scratching post; you are likely to find discarded sheaths.
 This self-care relies on having appropriate scratching surfaces available for regular use.
 Health problems that prevent scratching, such as muscle pain or weakness, can prevent this normal grooming behavior.
 If you notice that your cat has thick nails with a dull appearance, schedule a checkup with your vet to screen for underlying illness.
+If they are given a clean bill of health, try offering alternative scratching surfaces with firmer texture or encouraging vigorous scratching through play motivation.
 Nail sheaths may shed easily, but the base of your cat’s claws are not going anywhere without a fight.
 The nail is firmly attached, growing directly from the last bone of the digit.
 This deep attachment helps them achieve amazing anatomical feats.